Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 10: Sign up for the delegated provider's offer (as a Contoso user)

-1. Start a web browser with the InPrivate Browsing option, navigate to the Contoso delegated provider portal URL you identified earlier in this exercise, and, when prompted, authenticate by using the **Contoso User1** account you created in the first task of this exercise.
+1. Start a web browser with a private browsing option, navigate to the Contoso delegated provider portal URL you identified earlier in this exercise, and, when prompted, authenticate by using the **Contoso User1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

-    > **Note**: Make sure **NOT** to use the Azure Stack Hub user portal URL in this case.

 2. In the Azure Stack Hub user portal, select **Get a subscription** on the dashboard.
+(You may have to navigate to the dashboard)

 3. On the Get a subscription blade, in the Display name text box, type **Contoso-user1-subscription1**.